With mail-order sales without face-to-face contact, the desire deepened to understand customers better.

 Even now, as they strive to achieve this, they still often find it difficult to communicate directly with customers, and they shared an example from when they were renovating <Gyoku>Kin Kirishima.

-"When we relaunched the product, we added agave syrup, which gave it a subtle sweetness, but depending on how we explained "sweeter," some customers imagined it as a sweet drink that you dilute with syrup and drink.
+"The addition of agave syrup during the renewal gave it a subtle sweetness.
+However, depending on how we explained "sweeter," some customers imagined it as a sweet liquor meant to be mixed like syrup.
 We use the flavor descriptions provided by our in-house blender in advance when interacting with customers, but everyone perceives flavors differently.
-Because we have a wide variety of customers, this was an opportunity for the entire division to consider ways to describe the product that would be more easily understood and suited to each customer."
+Because we have a wide variety of customers, this was an opportunity for the entire department to consider ways to describe the product that would be more easily understood and suited to each customer."

-Watanabe says that even though he finds communication difficult, the people who make inquiries are often the ones who are passionate about Kirishima Shuzo, which makes him feel happy.
+Watanabe says that even though she finds communication difficult, the people who make inquiries are often the ones who are passionate about Kirishima Shuzo, which makes her feel happy.

-The original goods are also said to be popular among Kirishima Shuzo fans.
+Original merchandise is also popular among Kirishima Shuzo fans.

-There were also limited-time goods available; for example, around Valentine's Day, drawstring bags featuring Aka Kirishima and Kuro Kirishima were produced and sold as a set.
+Limited-edition items are available; for example, during the Valentine's season, drawstring pouches featuring Aka Kirishima and Kuro Kirishima were created and sold as sets.

 *Please refrain from sharing alcohol-related information with those under 20 years old.